djepar/CoursGenInfo/web-dev/Meta/MetaReact/reactNotes.md

 # Dynamic events and how to handle them
 ## Types of events
-"Evevents are the process by which JavaScript interacts with HTML and can occur when the user or the browser manipulated a page."
+"Events are the process by which JavaScript interacts with HTML and can occur when the user or the browser manipulated a page."

 For examples : clicks, movements or commands.
 ### Event Groups
 """